 SOS Children's Villages aims to provide abandoned, orphaned and destitute children with a permanent home.
 The children receive a suitable education and sound preparation for independence in adult life.

-As part of its 2016 HSBC Youth Opportunities Programme, HSBC Group donated more than EUR43,000 to the SOS Social Center Athens and about EUR21,000 to the SOS Immigrant Children’s relief Programme in Salonika.
+As part of its 2017 HSBC Youth Opportunities Programme, HSBC Group donated more than EUR63,000 to the SOS Social Centers in Athens and Patra.

-Τhe Smile of the Child is a voluntary non-profit organisation running various projects to support children, including the National SOS Helpline for Children 1056, the Community Homes for Children, and the Medical Support Centre.
+The Smile of the Child is a voluntary non-profit organisation running various projects to support children, including the National SOS Helpline for Children 1056, the Community Homes for Children and the Medical Support Centre.

 In 2017, HSBC covered the cost of purchasing new personal computers for the organisation and made a donation to help with the organisation's running costs.

 HSBC customers can donate to the Smile of the Child through collection boxes in our branches.

 Founded in 1946, the Lighthouse of the Blind aims to support blind people and runs special labs offering vocational rehabilitation.
 HSBC covered the expenses of the workshop for ceramics and sculpture for the year 2017-2018.
 More than 30 people participated in the workshop.